 - I add videos, information, and design tweaks to the channel.

-- Nobody ever discovers my videos because they're on YouTube.
+- Nobody ever discovers my videos because they're not on YouTube.

 Okay, so step five sounds disheartening.
 But we could solve this the way podcasts solved it: apps!